AWS vs Azure: Which is the Better Cloud Platform?

 Cloud computing offers a wide range of benefits over on-premise computing alternatives.
-These benefits are the main reason the expected growth in the cloud computing market size is a compound annual growth rate (CAGR) of 14.1% from 2023 to 2030
+These benefits are the main reason the expected growth in the cloud computing market size is a compound annual growth rate (CAGR) of 14.1 percent from 2023 to 2030.

-So which of these three should you choose?
-This guide will provide you with a detailed comparison of AWS vs Azure vs Cloud Studio to make it easier for you to choose.
+This comprehensive guide will provide a detailed comparison of AWS vs Azure to help you make an informed decision for your organization’s needs.

 Amazon Web Services (AWS) overview

-AWS, as an Amazon subsidiary, boasts an extensive array of on-demand cloud computing solutions and APIs, functioning on a pay-as-you-go model.
-With a catalog comprising over 200 services, AWS presents a diverse range of offerings, including popular ones like Amazon EC2, AWS Lambda, RDS, S3, and DynamoDB.
+AWS, an Amazon subsidiary, offers a wide range of on-demand cloud computing solutions and APIs on a pay-as-you-go model.
+Their service catalog includes over 200 products, with popular options like Amazon EC2, AWS Lambda, RDS, S3, and DynamoDB.

 Microsoft Azure overview

-Azure, under Microsoft's management, is a robust cloud computing provider offering access, management, and development of applications and services across a global network of data centers.
-Similar to AWS, Azure also offers over 200 services, including popular ones, such as Azure Cosmos DB, Azure SQL Database, DevOps Server, Azure Functions, and Microsoft Entra ID.
+Azure, Microsoft’s cloud platform, provides tools for building, managing, and deploying applications across a global network of data centers.
+Like AWS, Azure offers over 200 services, including Azure Cosmos DB, Azure SQL Database, DevOps Server, Azure Functions, and Microsoft Entra ID.

 Ease of use